 A scheme to help tackle a shortage of psychological professionals in the NHS, which involved UCLan creating a new course for associate psychological practitioners (APPs), was named Primary Care Initiative of the Year at the HSJ Patient Safety Awards.

-The University has worked with Lancashire and South Cumbria NHS Foundation Trust (L&SC), the Primary Care Networks in Lancashire and South Cumbria, Healthier Lancashire and South Cumbria ICS, Health Education England, and the North-West Coast Innovation Agency to deliver the course.
+The University has worked with Lancashire and South Cumbria NHS Foundation Trust (L&SC), the Primary Care Networks in Lancashire and South Cumbria, Healthier Lancashire and South Cumbria ICS, NHS England, and the North-West Coast Innovation Agency to deliver the course.

 APPs are psychology graduates who complete a specifically designed postgraduate diploma and are trained in core competencies, including assessment, formulation and brief intervention skills.

 "“It is an absolute privilege to win this award and to work with an incredible team who are passionate about driving change and improving patient care"— Dr Kathryn Gardner, APP Course Co-Director at UCLan